Some Observable Physical Properties of the Higher Dimensional dS/AdS Black Holes in Einstein-Bumblebee Gravity Theory: G b F s of FERMIONS

 Now, by considering the above potentials \eqref{SS2} in Eq. \eqref{S12}, the fermionic GbFs of the EBGT, for various dimensions, are obtained as the following: \\ For $D=4$:

 for $D=5$:

 and for $D=6$:

-In the above results [Eqs. \eqref{SK2}-\eqref{SK4}], $\gamma=\Lambda (1+L)$, the asymptotic series approach is utilized in order to facilitate the integration evaluations.
+In the above results [Eqs. \eqref{SK2}-\eqref{SK4}], $\gamma=\Lambda_e (1+L)$, the asymptotic series approach is utilized in order to facilitate the integration evaluations.
 That is why the GbFs are served in discrete forms for different dimensions.\\ Since the integration is bounded between the outer and cosmological horizons, to define the GbFs of the dS black hole, we directly evaluate the integration \eqref{S12} and get

 The behaviors of the Dirac GbFs for various dimensions and LSB parameters are illustrated in Fig. \eqref{fig:S8a} for negative (left) and positive (right) cosmological constants.
 It can be deduced from the associated figures that the most highest fermionic GbFs in both cases (dS/AdS) belong to the $D=4$ case.
 The increase in the dimension decreases the GbFs.
+In order to have a wider perspective also on the impression of parameter L in the GFs of the bumblebee model refer to \cite{sarak1} as an example of constant dimension $D=4$.